xiannanhuang/FFDCI/README.md

 ## how to run the method
 FIrst, run predict.py to train point prediction model.

-Seconr run main.py to obtian predicted confidence intervals
+Second run main.py to obtian predicted confidence intervals.